 Introduction

-As horse owners we are becoming more aware that a great number of horse health and behaviour issues are related to what their horses eat.
+As horse owners we are becoming more aware that a great number of horse health and behaviour issues are related to what our horses eat.
 Healthy digestion is paramount to avoiding ulcers, colic and other problems.
 Horses possess a unique digestive system that differentiates them from ruminant animals like cows, which have a four-chambered stomach, including a rumen.
 Horses, as non-ruminant herbivores, have a single-chambered stomach, similar to humans, often referred to as the “simple stomach” or “monogastric” stomach.
 Their digestive anatomy makes them adept at efficiently digesting forage such as grasses and hay but less suited for processing concentrates or hard feed, which can include grains like oats, corn, and barley.
 This paper emphasizes the critical role of natural feeding in maintaining a horse’s digestive health and explores the implications of modern feeding practices on their well-being.

 Fundamental Anatomy